Upcycle-Electronics/Klipper-KingRoon-Printers/README.md

 Your computer must be on the same network as the Pi.
 The easiest way to ensure that both machines can connect is if they are both connected to the same router or network switch with ethernet cables.
 They must go through a switch/router.
 Don't directly connect them, nothing will happen.
 If someone in your house has created a custom network setup, ask them how to connect your devices where they can communicate directly across the network.
 If you have a simple router that came with your internet service, likely almost any device can freely connect to any other device on your network.

 The next step is to login to the web server hosted on the Pi from your computer.
-We need to update the system from within the Mainsail web interface in the next step.
+We need to update the system from within the Mainsail web interface.
 Open a web browser and enter the hostname you created in the advanced settings of the Raspberry Pi Imager before writing the SD card.
 Add ".local" to the end of your hostname.
 If you are lucky the Mainsail OS page will load and you can skip to the next section.

 If nothing loads, make sure that your browser allows connections to "http://" addresses.
 You may need to turn off browser settings/add-ons that force 'HTTPS Everywhere' or create an exception for your "(your-hostname).local."
-If you are on a Linux machine, open a terminal and use the command $ <ping -c 1 (your-hostname).local> This should give you the IP address of the Pi.
+If you are on a Linux machine, open a terminal and use the command ```$ ping -c 1 (your-hostname).local``` This should give you the IP address of the Pi.
 Last method if you are having trouble finding the IP address of the Pi you will need to log into your router and find the IP address that it assigned to the Pi.
 This will be a number like "192.168.0.123."
 Enter the IP address of your Pi into the address bar of your computer's browser and the Mainsail page should load.

 # Update Mainsail

 Now that you have the Mainsail interface connected, go to the menu bar on the left side of the page that loaded and click on the "(wrench image) Machine" tab.
 On the right side of the page you should see a section called "Update Manager" refresh this and update everything here.
-It is important to update the system from the web server page and not with the command $ <apt-get> once logged into SSH.
+It is important to update the system from the web server page and not with the command ```$ apt-get``` once logged into SSH.

 # Updated Metadata for this article